caramanning/calcGOP/README.md

 # calcGOP

+Please refer to GitHub for the most recent version of these functions: http://github.com/caramanning/calcGOP

 Please cite these functions as:

-CC Manning and EM Howard (2016) calcGOP: Functions for calculating gross oxygen production from measurements of the triple oxygen isotopic composition of dissolved O2. http://github.com/caramanning/calcGOP
+CC Manning and EM Howard (2017) calcGOP: Functions for calculating gross oxygen production from measurements of the triple oxygen isotopic composition of dissolved O2. http://github.com/caramanning/calcGOP

-These functions use equations from Prokopenko et al. (2011) Geophys.
+These functions use equations from:
+Prokopenko, M. G., O. M. Pauluis, J. Granger, and L. Y. Yeung (2011), Exact evaluation of gross photosynthetic production from the oxygen triple-isotope composition of O2: Implications for the net-to-gross primary production ratios, Geophys.
 Res.
-Lett.
-DOI: 10.1029/2011GL047652
+Lett., 38, L14603, doi:10.1029/2011GL047652.
+Manning, C. C., E. M. Howard, D. P. Nicholson, B. Y. Ji, Z. O. Sandwith, and R. H. R. Stanley (2017), Revising estimates of aquatic gross oxygen production by the triple oxygen isotope method to incorporate the local isotopic composition of water, submitted manuscript.

-These functions require installation of the gas_toolbox (doi: 10.5281/zenodo.46569, https://github.com/dnicholson/gas_toolbox) and the GSW Oceanographic Toolbox (http://www.teos-10.org).
+These functions require installation of the gas_toolbox (http://github.com/dnicholson/gas_toolbox) and the GSW Oceanographic Toolbox (http://www.teos-10.org).